Priyanshigit05/Expense-tracker/README.md

     Use Node.js and Express.js to build a RESTful API for handling client requests and serving as the application's backend.

-    Implement authentication and authorization using JSON Web Tokens (JWT) and middleware to protect endpoints.
+    Implement authentication and authorization using bcrypt and middleware to protect endpoints.

 - Database: